 - Believe it or not, one of these happened in season three of the original Transformers, when some Autobots pursued a fugitive into another, magical dimension.

-- In the My Little Pony: Friendship Is Magic season 2 finale, Princess Celestia faces off against Queen Chrysalis in a magical duel that, for bonus points, overlaps nicely with Frickin' Laser Beams.
+- In the season 2 finale, Princess Celestia faces off against Queen Chrysalis in a magical duel that, for bonus points, overlaps nicely with Frickin' Laser Beams.
 To everyone's surprise, including her own, Chrysalis had absorbed so much power from consuming the love shared between Princess Cadance and Shining Armor that she was able to walk away the victor.

 - The later episode "Magic Duel" features the "I can do it better" variant between Twilight Sparkle and Trixie.
 The first time Trixie uses an Amplifier Artifact to perform an age spell which Twilight can't do and she is forcefully removed from Ponyville.
 She returns for a rematch and uses a false amulet and smoke and mirrors to fake three even more powerful spells in order to get Trixie to steal the powerless amulet and removing her real one.

-- The Wile E Coyote And The Roadrunner short "Whizzard of Ow" has one of these at the start of the episode.
+- The Wile E Coyote And The Roadrunner short "Whizzard of Ow" has one of these at the start of the episode between the Roadrunner and the Coyote.

 - Papa Smurf has a few duels with wizards in The Smurfs, one of them being with Hotap in "Papa's Family Album".